mrasus16112/pipescript/FEEDME.md

 # give a reasonable explanation
 soon
 # what

 # Introduction
 ## Cells and Statements
 In PipeScript, the first way to store data is within a tape of 6,969 cells.
 Each cell can hold a signed 64-bit integer.
 You access cells with the cell operator.
-For example, `cell(1)` references the first cell and `cell(5862)` references the five thousand eight hundred sixty-second cell.
+For example, `cell(1)` references the first cell.
 Indexed from 1 because yes.

+As with many practical languages, and some esoteric languages, comments are permitted in source code in order to explain or clarify things.
+In PipeScript you use the # # construct to create a comment.
+Comments are treated like whitespace, ignored by the parser.

+## Numbers and Names

 It's not all that useful to just have cells you can't do anything with, so you use a make-statement to set values of these cells.
 In addition, you can name cells with make-statements, and in this way they act sort of like variables.

-As with many practical languages, and some esoteric languages, comments are permitted in source code in order to explain or clarify or note things down.
-In PipeScript you use the # # construct to create a comment.
-Comments are treated like whitespace, ignored by the parser.

 ```
 make cell(1) names `firstcell`;
 make cell(`firstcell`) is 69;
-# The above program will name the first cell "firstcell", and then set its value to 69. #
+# The above program will name the cell(1) "firstcell", and then set its value to 69. #
 ```

+A word of warning, though; in PipeScript, numbers are written in base-37. (`0, 1, 2, 3, 4, 5, 6, 7, 8, 9, a, b, c, d, e, f, g, h, i, j, k, l, m, n, o, p, q, r, s, t, u, v, w, x, y, z, A`) Because of this, the program above does not set `firstcell` to the base-10 value 69, but instead the base-10 value 237.

+## Thingies and Procedures

 Now you can assign values to cells, but this is still an extremely incomplete language.
 To actually do things with these cells, you will need to use procedures.
 Procedures are just like functions in practical languages.
 To access procedures, you will first use the import-statement and import thingies which contain procedures.
 Then, you use the do-statement to execute these procedures.